FreeCAD/FreeCAD-documentation/wiki/PartDesign_SubShapeBinder.md

 4. Modify the properties of this binder object, for example its placement.
 5. Use it with another operation, such as **[<img src=images/PartDesign_Boolean.svg style="width:16px"> [Boolean](PartDesign_Boolean.md)**.

+## Notes

+SubShapebinders may be used to reference any other objects outside of a PD body, such as Sketches(in other bodies or outside of the active body),solids created in Part WB or wires/faces from Draft WB.
+They may also contain only parts of those objects such as points,edges or faces.
+Therefore selection for further operations needs to be explicit, and is dependent on the requirements of the subsequent operation.
+Other than Boolean operations, the appropriate selection should be made in the 3D view.(A Pad or Pocket operation would require a face to be selected in order to succeed, etc.)

 ## Properties

 The [SubShapeBinder](PartDesign_SubShapeBinder.md) is derived from [Part Feature](Part_Feature.md) (`Part::Feature` class).
 In addition to the properties listed in [Part Feature](Part_Feature.md), the following properties are available in the [property editor](property_editor.md).